-The Admissions Office creates files for students at the point that they apply for admission to DEREE.
+The Office of Admissions creates files for students at the point that they apply for admission to DEREE.
 In the course of the students' studies, their files are updated with documents and official records indicating students' status at any given time in their academic careers.
+All documents submitted by applicants before their first registration or by students throughout their studies are not returned.
+Students will not receive copies of documents they have already submitted to DEREE.
 As long as the student is enrolled at DEREE - ACG, the file remains in the Registrar's active records.
 Following graduation, these files are kept in storage for at least one year after completion of their studies.
 The files are kept in accordance with the provisions of the data protection legislation.
 Students and/or graduates are entitled to exercise the rights provided to them by article 11-14 of the Greek Law No 2472/1997.